dsyer/spring-boot-angular/README.md

 https://code.visualstudio.com/[Microsoft VSCode] is quite a good tool for developing JavaScript applications, and it also has good support for Java and Spring Boot.
 If you install the "Java Extension Pack" (from Microsoft), the "Angular Essentials" (from Jon Papa) and the "Latest TypeScript and JavaScript Grammar" (from Microsoft) you will be able to do code completion and source navigation in the Angular app (all those extensions and discoverable from the IDE).
 There are also some Spring Boot features that you need to download and install (in Extensions view click on top right and choose `Install from VSIX...`) at http://dist.springsource.com/snapshot/STS4/nightly-distributions.html.

-What VSCode doesn't have currently is automatic detection of `npm` build tools in *subdirectories* (and ours is in `src/main/client`).
-So to build from the IDE you need to add a `.vscode/tasks.json` something like this:
+What VSCode doesn't have currently is automatic detection of `npm` build tools in the project itself (and ours is in `.` so we need it).
+So to build from the IDE you might need to add a `.vscode/tasks.json` something like this:

 ```
 {